What is a Whole Exome Sequencing (WES) Analysis?

 - Where there is no other alternate technique to confirm the diagnosis and to end the diagnostic odyssey

-Who should undergo Whole Exome Test?
+Who should undergo Whole Exome Sequencing (WES) Test?

 - Patient with undiagnosed genetic disease (extensive evaluation and multiple genetic tests, without identifying the etiology)